 How to do water level monitoring better

-Existing water level monitoring, usually for Combined Sewer Overflow (CSO) or Event Duration Monitoring (EMD) purposes has been in regular use in the UK for over a decade.
+Existing water level monitoring, usually for Combined Sewer Overflow (CSO) or Event Duration Monitoring (EMD) purposes has been in regular use in the UK for decades.
 But the equipment hasn’t changed much in that time and with the current technology comes limitations.
 At Detectronic, we’ve spent the last few years working out how to do water level monitoring better for the benefit of water companies, their customers and the environment.

 In this post, we’ll focus on EDM / CSO and External Flooding.
 Look out for our follow up post on Internal Sewer Flooding.